 His first match with Britton took place on March 26, 1915 in New York and the newspaper decision went to Lewis’ rival.
 Adding some spice to their struggle for welterweight supremacy was the fact both Lewis and Britton held a genuine loathing for the other, refusing to speak and usually forgoing the customary handshake before each of their contests.
 It is hard to know precisely why Lewis disliked Britton, but Britton’s rancour was plain as day: a proud Hibernian, he held a grudge against the English Jew.

 The prejudice helps to explain how two fighters could engage in such a lengthy series of battles and keep everything “on the level” in a time when fixed matches were known to take place.
 As Britton’s manager, the famous “Dumb” Dan Morgan put it, “Britton was Irish and so was I. Could we trust an Englishman?”
 Despite the intensity of the rivalry, Morgan had nothing but respect for the skills of Lewis, rating him “a clever, two handed puncher.”
 He went on to note that Lewis “seldom jabbed [but] was always winging with either hand and he could take it without a whimper.”

-Britton competed for another seven years after this setback, though he never again contested for a world title.
-He retired in 1929 and in total fought some 300 bouts, winning 193, 80 of those by knockout.
+Lewis competed for another seven years after this setback, though he never again contested for a world title.
+He retired in 1929 and in total fought some three hundred bouts, winning 193, eighty of those by knockout.
 His fellow Englishmen embraced him as one of their very best and he is regarded by many as the finest boxer to ever emerge from the British Isles, his only rivals for that lofty standing being Fitzsimmons, Jimmy Wilde and Freddie Welsh.
 By any measure, and regardless of nationality, Ted “Kid” Lewis is clearly a pound-for-pound great. — Mathieu Brousseau